 Robo-advisors are a type of investment platform where you fill out a brief questionnaire and the investment firm takes care of the rest using automated, advanced investment algorithms.
 At Betterment, you just tell them your goals and they will invest your dollars into a combination of low-cost funds customized for you.

 The basic account has no minimum balance and no trade fees.
 Betterment charges a 0.25 percent annual fee on your account balance, exactly the same as Acorns charges on accounts over $5,000.
 You can contribute via scheduled recurring deposits or one-time manual investments through the Betterment website.

 Don’t Forget Your 401(k)

 If you work for a company that offers a 401(k) plan, your investment dollars are automatically deducted from your paycheck.
 You don’t have to invest anything from savings to take advantage of this employee benefit.
 In fact, you're not allowed to invest in a 401(k) from savings.
-That's because with a 401(k) a payroll deduction automatically deposits the specified amount of dollars directly into your 401(k).
+That's because, with a 401(k), you'll have a payroll deduction that automatically deposits the specified amount of dollars directly into your 401(k).

 In most 401(k) accounts, you choose the percentage of the investments you want to allocate to each investment fund.
 Every payday, a percentage of your payroll is automatically invested, usually up to 15 percent of your gross paycheck—if you don't see it, you don't miss it.